gelash/libra/language/stdlib/modules/doc/MoneyOrder.md

                 top_up_amount);
         };
         // No need <b>to</b> mint & top up <a href="MoneyOrderToken.md#0x1_MoneyOrderToken">MoneyOrderToken</a> holder.
 This token type
-        // assumes that infinite amount of each brand has been minted and is
+        // assumes that infinite amount of each band has been minted and is
         // available - only controlled with the withdrawal access control.
         <b>assert</b>(asset_specialization_id != 1,
                <a href="Errors.md#0x1_Errors_invalid_argument">Errors::invalid_argument</a>(EMONEY_ORDER_TOKEN_TOP_UP));